quirrel-dev/quirrel/docs/docs/deploying.md

 Lastly, we should configure our client to use the newly generated **token** as well as provide quirrel with our own client's base url.
 To do so, add the following environment variables to your client:

 ```
-# example ./.env file in the client's root directory

 QUIRREL_API_URL=http://your-quirrel-api-address:9181
 QUIRREL_TOKEN=<token-generated-in-previous-step>